 To Get Started

-- To get started, simply create a collection and add content to it using one of the Mandala applications, such as Audio-Video, Visuals, Sources, or Texts, all of which can be accessed with your UVA computing credentials.
+- First, create a collection and add content to it using one of the Mandala applications, such as Audio-Video, Visuals, Sources, or Texts, all of which can be accessed with your UVA computing credentials.

 - Next, catalog and connect content together by creating keyword relationships from the Knowledge Maps glossary of terms from Subjects and Places.

 - Finally, explore your collections in portals that show all of your content, as well as the content of others, and focus your exploration by searching for the Knowledge Map terms that interest you.

-- If you feel intrigued, but want hand holding to get started, don’t hesitate to contact SHANTI to get a free consultation.
+- If you feel intrigued and would like personal guidance to get started, don’t hesitate to contact SHANTI to get a free consultation.